-Organ transplant is not an option in cancer treatment.
+Organ transplant is not an option for pancreatic cancer.
 This is because it is highly likely that some cancer cells will have broken away from the tumour and be elsewhere in the body.
 These will continue to grow whether you have a transplant or not.
 Added to that, transplant patients have to take drugs to suppress their immune systems and stop them rejecting the transplanted organ.
 Suppressing your immune system is not a good idea if you have a cancer, as the immune system may be helping you fight it.

 It is very difficult for anyone to answer this question for you.
 Your doctor or specialist nurse is in the best position to give you an idea, but even they can't be sure.
 It is very individual and depends on lots of different factors.
 For this reason, some doctors try to avoid giving you any estimate at all of how long you may live (your prognosis).
 Not everyone wants to know, but many people do.
 If it is very important to you to have some idea of how long you have, explain this to your doctors.
 You can say that you do not expect them to be completely accurate, but you would like to have an idea so you can plan the time you have left.

 The longer your doctors are treating you, the easier it becomes to estimate a likely prognosis.
 The doctors and nurses you see regularly will form a picture of how things are going for you.
 Over time, they should be able to give you some idea of how long you are likely to live.